 Like your employment history, education and qualifications should be listed in reverse chronological order, starting with your most recent certificate.
 List the name of the institution, the date the qualification was awarded, plus the name and level of the qualification and the grade you achieved, if applicable.

-Note that if you have recently left education and work experience is slim, you can include subjects, modules or dissertation details.
+Note that if you have recently left education and work experience is slim, you can include subjects, modules, or dissertation details.
 You might also want to move the education and qualifications section ahead of your employment history, as your academic record may carry more weight.

 Example of a sales CV

 Writing a sales CV is akin to writing a sales email, so the process will likely come as second nature to sales professionals.
-However, if you're uncertain whether you've highlighted your skills in the best way possible, a free CV review will help you land your next sales role.
+However, if you're uncertain whether you've highlighted your skills in the best way possible, a free CV review will help you to land your next sales role.

 - CV help - are you a doer or achiever?